 As 30 June falls on a Saturday in 2018, we recommend that contributions are made by 28 June at latest to ensure they are received by the superannuation fund on time.

 Tax Rate Cuts

-Companies with a turnover of less than $10 Million for the 2016/17 year will only pay tax at 27.5% of their taxable income (other companies 30%).
-The 27.5% rate will extend to companies with a turnover of $25 Million in the 2017/18 year and $50 Million in the 2018/19 year.
+Companies with a business turnover of less than $25 Million for the 2017/18 year will only pay tax at 27.5% of their taxable income (other companies 30%).
+The 27.5% rate will extend to companies with a turnover of $50 Million in the 2018/19 year.
 If your company’s turnover is close to the threshold, consider income deferral strategies to reduce the tax payable.

 Franking Credit Trap

 With the reduction in company tax rates, the franking credit rules have changed.
-Any dividends paid this year must be franked using the tax rate that would apply this year, assuming this year’s turnover is the same as last year’s turnover.
+Any dividends paid must be franked to the same tax rate that applies to the company in the year that the dividend is paid.
+Accordingly, there may be some leakage of franking credits if tax was paid at 30%, but the current rate is now 27.5%.

-If your company’s turnover is less than $20M, it can access a refundable tax offset of 43.5% of the R & D expenditure.
+If your company’s turnover is less than $20M, it can access a refundable tax offset equal 43.5% of the R&D expenditure.
 There is a 38.5% non-refundable tax offset available to companies with turnovers of greater than $20 million.

 Do you own > 10% of the shares or units in a foreign company or trust?
 If so have you considered whether the Controlled Foreign Company or other attribution rules will have application and attribute income to you?

 If you have foreign transactions, have you correctly recorded any foreign exchange gains or losses under the Forex realisation rules?

 Have you withheld and remitted non-resident withholding tax on payments of dividends, interest or royalties to non-residents?
 An annual report will be required.